A needle-free nasal spray helps protect young children against flu.

 Vaccinating children not only protects them but also protects others that are vulnerable to flu; such as babies, the elderly, pregnant women and people with serious long-term illnesses.

 Above all, getting the flu vaccine will mean you and your family are protected against the flu interrupting your seasonal holidays.

 How many doses of the Flu vaccine do children need?

 Your child may require a second dose if your child has not received it before.

 The nasal flu vaccine costs £40 and is administered by an expert nurse.

-You can visit our drop-in flu clinic in central London to receive the nasal flu vaccine from Monday – Friday at Fleet Street Clinic, 29 Fleet Street, London, EC4Y 1AA.
-Our Drop-In service runs Monday through Friday 9am – 5pm.
+You can visit our flu clinic in central London to receive the nasal flu vaccine from Monday – Friday at Fleet Street Clinic; 29 Fleet Street, London, EC4Y 1AA.
+To book at appointment please click here.